Skip to main content

 Jun 1, 2018

-With their sights clearly fixed on shoring up the business side of their operations, the Ottawa Senators have hired a veteran communications and marketing expert to be their first chief operating…
+With their sights clearly fixed on shoring up the business side of their operations, the Ottawa Senators have hired a veteran communications and marketing expert to be the club's chief operating of

 Ottawa aerospace firm Gastops lands federal funding to boost oil-testing technology